bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2004_automating_iac_codepipeline.md

 As CodeBuild and CodePipeline are different tools, you'll also need to authorize CodePipeline to your GitHub account, select **Connect to Github** and follow the authorization redirects in the popup window.

-Give the Github Connection a name:
+Give the Github Connection a name, for this workshop we are using `bc-tutorial-github-codepipeline`.

 ![AWS CodePipeline Github Connection](./images/codepipeline-create-project-github-4.png "AWS CodePipeline Github Connection")